 Improve Your Environment

 The Mayo Clinic says clutter can lead to more stress and anxiety.
 If you’re spending a lot more time at home—and who isn’t?—try decluttering for five to 10 minutes a day.
 Paint that bathroom you’ve been meaning to get to for years.
 If you love crafting, set aside 20 to 30 minutes a day to work on a project.
 Get out and work in the garden.
 Live in the urban jungle?
 Start a shelf of succulents or plant a small herb garden on the kitchen windowsill.
+Any improvement to your surroundings, whether major or minor, is a valid contribution towards your self-care.

 Philadelphia Massage and Body Restoration